 To eliminate this as the cause, clear the states after altering the rules (Diagnostics > States, Reset States tab).
 If an existing state is present, it will always take precedence over any rules.
 All of the states may be cleared, or look/filter through the list and find states that apply to the host that will be originating the traffic.

 Certain traffic cannot be filtered.
-Not because pfSense isn’t capable, but because they actually do not touch the firewall at all.
+Not because the pfSense® software isn’t capable, but because they actually do not touch the firewall at all.
 A prime example of this is trying to keep one device on the LAN from accessing another device on the same LAN.
 This is not possible if both clients are on the same subnet and switch; In that case, the routing of packets is handled at the switch level (layer 2), and the firewall has no knowledge of the traffic.
 If there is a need to control access in this way, the devices in question must be on separate firewall interfaces.
 When on different “legs” of the network, their traffic will route through the firewall, the firewall will have full control of the flow.

 Port Forward pass action¶

 When creating a port forward, the pass action will bypass firewall rules and pass the traffic directly through without filtering.
 Change the setting to create an associated rule and then arrange the block rule above the resulting pass rule.

 If UPnP/NAT-PMP is enabled and a LAN device opens a port to the world, the traffic may still get in even if it appears it should otherwise be blocked.